 Product Leader · AI Builder

 I use AI to do my job better.
-This site documents how — from personally building 76 agent skills that automate my daily workflow, to writing about what actually works when you pair a product manager with an AI copilot.
+This site documents how — from personally building 100 public agent skills that automate my daily workflow, to writing about what actually works when you pair a product manager with an AI copilot.

 I'm a product leader with 12+ years building software across B2B SaaS, fintech, and payments.
 I started my career as a lawyer in Singapore, pivoted into marketing at a 30-person startup, and worked my way up through product marketing and product management at companies from early-stage to enterprise.

-A walkthrough of the operating model: start-of-day planning, CONTEXT.md continuity, lightweight derived state, and the public starter repo.
+A walkthrough of the operating model: repo-owned policy, CONTEXT.md continuity, lightweight derived state, and the public starter repo.

-A sanitized, tool-agnostic version of the system with starter workstreams, repo-local skills, and a simpler today-plan.json-driven state model.
+A sanitized, tool-agnostic version of the system with starter workstreams, repo-local skills, and a simpler state model you can adapt without importing the private machinery.

 thoughtsNotes on building with AI — what works, what doesn't, and what I've learned